 Frost TendernessPlants can tolerate frosts with temperatures down to around to 25°F for short durations and may prove hardier.

 Use in the GardenIn mild climates it can be cultivated outdoors for use in landscaping, preferably planting it in hot and dry rock gardens.
 Aloe chabaudii is one of the more strikingly colored aloes and grows attractively in a garden with other succulents and sun-loving cycads.
 It makes an excellent ground cover, grows best in a sunny position and makes a long lasting cut flower.
 Works fine as a container plant, especially in a wide bowl style of planter which allows the plant to offset and multiply.
 Aloe chabaudii could be interesting massed with additional containers of larger leaved aloes which bloom at different times to extend the bloom season.

-The information on this page about Aloe chabaudii has been gathered and summarized from the sources listed below.
-Visit these pages to learn more or even buy the plant for your own garden.
+The information on this page about Aloe chabaudii has been gathered and summarized from the sources below.
+Visit these pages to learn more.

 Aloe chabaudii for sale